inkotariah/chemeng-process-models/README.md

 - Effects such as leakage and evaporation are neglected.

 ## Numerical Method
-The ordinary differential equation is solved numerically using SciPy’s solve_ivp, and the solution is evaluated at uniformly spaced time points for plotting.
+The ordinary differential equation is solved numerically using SciPy’s solve_ivp function, with the solution is evaluated at uniformly spaced time points for plotting.

 ## Results and Visualization
 The model outputs the liquid level as a function of time, which is plotted to observe the transient and steady-state behavior of the tank system.